EmCat2000/manual/content/01-blocks-scripts-and-sprites/index.md

 This manual doesn’t explain every block in detail.
 There are many more motion blocks, sound blocks, costume and graphics effects blocks, and so on.
-If you would like to find information on specific blocks, go to the Chapter: All Snap*!* blocks under Appendix.
+If you would like to find information on specific blocks, go to the Chapter: All [Snap]{.snap} blocks under Appendix.
 You can also learn what they all do by experimentation, and by reading the “help screens” that you can get by right-clicking or control-clicking a block and selecting “help…” from the menu that appears.
 If you forget what palette (color) a block is, but you remember